nicm42/100-days-of-code/log.md

 Thoughts: Went back to freeCcodeCamp and got my head around CSS grid.
 I think I now have which direction justify-content and align-items go in my head.
 I've use regular expressions before but never looked into them, so working through them is really interesting.

 Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 10: 10th March 2019
+Progress: Played with the timeline unordered list on my tribute page.
+Worked through some more of the freeCcodeCamp regular expressions section.
+Completed chapter 4 of Flexbox Zombies.

+Thoughts: Styling lists in css is really cool.
+However, what I thought of doing with it turns out to be quite complicated.
+Regular expressions continue to be interesting.
+Flexbox Zombies continues to be fun and helping me learn CSS Flexbox.

+Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42